YinonTzo/server/README.md

    </li>

    <li>
-      Client component: The client is the remote server.
+      Client component: The client is the remote server. <br>
-      The client connects to the server, and waits for incoming messages for execution.
+      The client connects to the server, and waits for incoming messages for execution. <br>
+      Note: The client component is designed to handle multiple messages in parallel, allowing it to efficiently process incoming requests without waiting for the completion of previous jobs.
    </li>

    <li>